 I stopped in front of the solitary confinement cell.
 The headphones buzzed, men talking about what they did, how they passed the time holed up in the black like that.

 A gravely voice said:

 “But if you would close your eyes—like right now, close your eyes, seal your eyes off with your hand—with a little concentration, you can see a light.
 And pretty soon that light will get brighter.
 And you’ve gotta concentrate on it—not a short while; it takes time and practice.
 But pretty soon you can almost put your own TV there, and you can see things and you can go on trips, and that’s what I did.”

 I rewound the headset, listened again.

-The tourists moved around me like flies.
+The tourists moved around me like phantoms.

 noun: a trip from one place to another and back, usually over the same route